John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 **IoT Devices**: The physical devices where data originates.

-**Cloud Gateway**: The Cloud Gateway provides a cloud hub for secure connectivity, telemetry, and event ingestion and device management (including command and control) capabilities.
+**Cloud Gateway**: The Cloud Gateway provides a cloud hub for secure connectivity, telemetry, event ingestion and device management (including command and control) capabilities.

 **Stream Processing**: Processes large streams of data records, evaluates rules for those streams, and further routes the data.